1. According to legend, the first Marine Corps recruitments took place in a bar.

 2. The Marines’ first battle took place in the Bahamas.

 The first amphibious landing in Marine Corps history came on March 3, 1776, when a force under Captain Samuel Nicholas stormed the beaches of the British-held island of New Providence in the Bahamas.
 The 220 Marines had journeyed to the Caribbean with a Continental Navy flotilla in search of military supplies.
 After landing unopposed near Nassau, they captured the town and took possession of its two forts, both of which surrendered after a token resistance.
 New Providence’s British governor managed to ship more than 150 barrels of gunpowder out of the town before the Marines arrived, but Nicholas and his band successfully seized several brass cannons and mortars that were later put to use by George Washington’s Continental Army.

 3. The Marine Band is nicknamed “The President’s Own.”

 First formed in 1798, the Marine Corps’ military band is famous for having performed at the inauguration of every American president since Thomas Jefferson in 1801.
-Jefferson nicknamed the Marine Band “The President’s Own,” and since then, its main purpose has been to provide music for the commander in chief at state dinners, parades and other functions.
+Jefferson nicknamed the Marine Band “The President’s Own,” Since then, its main purpose has been to provide music for the commander-in-chief at state dinners, parades and other functions.
 The band is best known for its marches—“The Stars and Stripes Forever” composer John Philip Sousa was once its director—but it has also played classical and opera music according to the tastes of the president and his guests.
 It once even performed a Scott Joplin ragtime tune at the request of Theodore Roosevelt’s daughter Alice.

 4. The Marines first won fame for fighting pirates.